 Detailed job outlook information is available on the Bureau of Labor and Statistics Web site.

 A practice manager supervises the business aspects of a veterinary clinic, including accounting, customer service, and staffing.
 A practice manager can help streamline the clinic’s workflow to maximize revenue.
 At some larger practices, this is a dedicated position.
 In smaller practices, a veterinarian, CVT, or others may handle some of these duties.
 There is a certification program for veterinary practice managers.
-In Oregon, a practice manager earns a median wage of $19.23 per hour (2012 data).
-A certified veterinary practice manager (CVPM) earns a median wage of $22.36 per hour (2012 data).
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+In Oregon, a practice manager earns a median wage of $21.00 per hour (2016 data).
+A certified veterinary practice manager (CVPM) will often earn more.

 Certified Veterinary Technician (CVT)